Signal Conditioning and Amplification

 For example, in-vehicle measurements of sound often have very strong low-frequency content below 20 Hz.
 A 20 Hz high-pass filter will attenuate the signal below the audio range which may improve the measurement system's noise floor at mid to high frequencies.

 Uni (Fine) Gain Adjustment: The sensitivity of a transducer in engineering units or volts typically varies significantly between individual transducers.
 Compensating for the individual sensitivities using fine gain control in the conditioner removes this error.

-Significant measurement errors can be automatically avoided when the fine gain adjustment of the conditioner is read from the transducer's built-in Transducer Electronic Data Sheets (TEDS).
+Transducer Electronic Data Sheet (TEDS): Significant measurement errors can be automatically avoided when the fine gain adjustment of the conditioner is read from the transducer's built-in TEDS support.

 Polarization Control: The working principle of the condenser microphone is based on a fixed charge.
 This charge is established, either with a very stable external polarization voltage, typically 200 V, via a large resistor, or by an electret layer deposited on the microphone's backplate, in which case the external polarization voltage should be set to 0 V.LEARN MORE

-The basic philosophy behind CIC is that if we have a known condition (for example, a properly calibrated microphone) and establish a reference measurement, then as long as the reference value does not change, nothing has changed, for example, the microphone calibration will still be valid.
+The philosophy behind CIC is that if we have a known condition (for example, a properly calibrated microphone) and establish a reference measurement, then as long as the reference value does not change, nothing has changed, for example, the microphone calibration will still be valid.

-The acoustic A-, B-, C-, and D-weighting filters:
+Signal Filtering: A-, B-, C-, and D-weighting

 Sound measurements often specify A-weighting to reflect the acuity of the human ear, which does not respond equally to all frequencies.
-Using analogue A-weighting filters can also have the same benefit of improving the measurement system's noise floor at mid to high frequencies for in-vehicle measurements.
+Using analog A-weighting filters can also have the same benefit of improving the measurement system's noise floor at mid to high frequencies for in-vehicle measurements.

 B‐, C‐, and D‐weighting Filters